pdisbeschl/pdisbeschl/README.md

 👋 Hi, I’m @pdisbeschl<br>
-💼 AI / Data Specialist at Q-Park, a parking management company.
+💼 AI / Data Specialist at Q-Park, a parking management company. <br>
 🏗️ Currently working on computer vision projects, building large knowledge models, and working on the future of mobility management. <br>
 😄 When not sitting at a desk, I enjoy cycling, running, hiking, debating, reading, acting, and am a bit of an avgeek. <br>
 👀 Interested in Operations Research, AI, Data Science, Machine Learning, and more!<br>